USING IRONXL FOR PYTHON

 • IronXL can produce computations in Excel and format cells of the Excel sheets.

-• Many Excel column data types, including text, integers, formulae, dates, currencies, and percentages, are supported by IronXL.
+• Many Excel column data types, including text, integers, formulas, dates, currencies, and percentages, are supported by IronXL.

 Install IronXL